vishalonlyy/Cloudflare-R2/README.md

 ## Why?

-- **Streamlined Integration**: Say goodbye to the complexities of intricate API connections.
-[Project-Name] offers a straightforward and user-friendly approach to effortlessly upload your images directly to your Cloudflare R2 server.
+- **Streamlined Integration**: Say goodbye to the complexities of intricate API connections. cloudflare-r2.js offers a straightforward and user-friendly approach to effortlessly upload your images directly to your Cloudflare R2 server.

 - **Seamless Uploading Experience**: Enjoy a hassle-free process for sending images.
 Our solution ensures a smooth and intuitive uploading experience, enhancing the overall efficiency of your image handling.